microsoft/coyote/docs/_learn/programming-models/machines/async-await-machines.md

 ## Coyote Tester Requirements

-In Coyote, a `Machine` is the unit the concurrency.
-It represents a _state machine_, but for the purpose of this article, we can ignore this aspect of a `Machine` and simply treat it as a building block for concurrency, similar to a `Task` or a `Thread`.
-A `Machine` is internally sequential but different `Machines` all execute concurrently.
-A `Machine` is always in an event-driven loop until it halts; it waits for an event to arrive in its `Inbox` and fires an `action` in response.
+In Coyote, a `StateMachine` is the unit the concurrency.
+It represents a _state machine_, but for the purpose of this article, we can ignore this aspect of a `StateMachine` and simply treat it as a building block for concurrency, similar to a `Task` or a `Thread`.
+A `StateMachine` is internally sequential but different `Machines` all execute concurrently.
+A `StateMachine` is always in an event-driven loop until it halts; it waits for an event to arrive in its `Inbox` and fires an `action` in response.
 The `action`, in addition to calling Coyote APIs for sending and receiving events, can execute _arbitrary_ `C#` code to mutate the state of the program.
 It is this usage of _arbitrary_ that we must now understand for